mozilla/version-control-tools/docs/hgmozilla/installing.rst

 Versions to Avoid
 -----------------

+Mercurial versions older than 3.2.3 should be avoided due to a security issue (CVE-2014-9390) impacting Windows and OS X users.

-Mercurial versions older than 3.x should be avoided because they are old and it is difficult to maintain API compatibility with them for certain operations.
+Mercurial versions older than 3.x should be avoided because they are old, slow, and contain known bugs.
+Also, it is difficult to maintain extension compatibility with them.

-Mercurial 3.0 through 3.1.1 contained a significant performance regression that manifests when performing certain repository operations, such cloning or pulling several thousand changesets. **Please do not use these versions.** The regression was fixed in Mercurial 3.1.2.
+Mercurial 3.0 through 3.1.1 contained a significant performance regression that manifests when performing certain repository operations, such cloning or pulling several thousand changesets. **If you use these versions with the Firefox repository, you are going to have a bad time.** The regression was fixed in Mercurial 3.1.2.

 Installing on Windows
 =====================